willll67/datamodels/mongodb.md

 MongoDB is a open-source database and its website is:https://www.mongodb.com/.
-It uses the document-oriented model
+It uses the document-oriented model.
+It supports all the four hosting models: cloud, local, client/server and embedded.
+MongoDB uses MongoDB JAVA driver and PyMongo connector to enable jav and python access to it.